angelinuxx/kbd_firmware/readme.md

-This is a fork of official Corne Keyboard Firmware repo.
+This is a fork of the official Corne Keyboard firmware repo.
-Here i track my keyboards layout and firmware customizations.
+Here, I maintain and document my crkbd layout and firmware customizations.

 # KBD firmware